What is iowait and how does it affect Linux performance?

 What is I/O wait?
 How does I/O wait affect Linux server performance?
 How can we monitor and reduce I/O wait related issues?
 Continue reading for the answers to these questions.

-iostat iowait example
+iowait example - using iostat

-What is I/O wait?
+What is iowait?

-I/O wait (iowait) is the percentage of time that the CPU (or CPUs) were idle during which the system had pending disk I/O requests.
-(Source: man sar) The top man page gives this simple explanation: “I/O wait = time waiting for I/O completion.”
+I/O wait is the percentage of time that the CPU (or CPUs) were idle during which the system had pending disk I/O requests.
+(Source: man sar) The top command’s man page gives this simple explanation: “I/O wait = time waiting for I/O completion.”
 In other words, the presence of I/O wait tells us that the system is idle when it could be processing outstanding requests.

 “iowait shows the percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.” – iostat man page.

-When using Linux top and other tools, you’ll notice that a CPU (and its cores) operate in the following states: us (user), sy (system), id (idle), ni (nice), si (software interrupts), hi (hardware interrupts), st (steal) and wa (wait).
-Of these, the user, system, idle, and wait values should add up to 100%.
+Of these, the ‘user’, ‘system’, ‘idle’, and ‘wait’ values should add up to 100%.
 Note that “idle” and “wait” are not the same.
-“Idle” CPU means there is no workload present while, on the other hand, “wait” (iowait) indicates when the CPU is waiting in an idle state for outstanding requests.
+“Idle” CPU means there is no workload present while, on the other hand, “wait” (iowait) indicates when the CPU is waiting in an idle state for outstanding/waiting requests.

-I/O wait and Linux server performance
+iowait and Linux server performance

 It’s important to note that iowait can, at times, indicate a bottleneck in throughput, while at other times, iowait may be completely meaningless.
-It’s possible to have a healthy system with high iowait, but also possible to have a bottlenecked system without iowait.
+It’s possible to have a healthy system with some iowait, but also possible to have a bottlenecked system without iowait.

-I/O wait is simply one of the indicated states of your CPU / CPU cores.
+I/O wait is simply one of the indicated states of your CPU and CPU cores.
 A high iowait means your CPU is waiting on requests, but you’ll need to investigate further to confirm the source and effect.

-Based on end-user experience, database query health, transaction throughput, and overall application health, you will have to decide whether or not the iowait reported indicates poor Linux system performance.
+Based on end-user experience, database health, transaction throughput, and overall application health, you will have to decide whether or not the iowait reported indicates poor Linux system performance.

-For example, if you see a low iowait of 1 to 4 percent, and you then upgrade the CPU to 2x the performance, the iowait will also increase.
+For example, if you see an iowait of 1 to 4 percent, and you then upgrade the CPU to 2x the performance, the iowait will also increase.
 A 2x faster CPU with the same storage performance = ~ 2x the wait.
 You’ll want to consider your workload to determine which hardware you should pay attention to first.

 Monitoring and reducing I/O wait related issues